what are shingle roofs?

 about asphalt shingles:

-Asphalt shingles (also known as composite shingles) are one of the most widely used roofing materials in Vancouver, BC because they are built to withstand decades of weathering with minimal upkeep required.
+Asphalt shingles (also known as composite shingles) are one of the most widely used roofing materials because they are built to withstand decades of weathering with minimal upkeep required.
 Newer asphalt shingles are solar-reflective, ensuring cooler attic spaces.
 They’re also one of the most affordable roofing options available.
 Asphalt shingles are made from a composite of fiberglass or cellulose mat, asphalt, and mineral granules.
 There are different types and grades of asphalt shingles, so be sure to ask your roofer about the best fit for your roof.